Simple-Innovation/simple-react-router/DEPLOYMENT.md

 Alternatively, use the included helper script `scripts/create-service-principal.sh` which wraps the command and saves the JSON for you.

+Note: the `--sdk-auth` flag is deprecated in recent `az` releases and will be removed in the future.
+The helper script avoids this warning by creating the service principal and assembling the SDK-style JSON itself, producing an output compatible with the `AZURE_CREDENTIALS` secret used by the GitHub Action `azure/login`.

 Example (interactive):

 ```bash